YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 .. parsed-literal::
    -[NO]AP[PLY_AFTER_IMAGE]

 Specifies that after image records (AIMG) be applied to the database as part of forward processing of -RECOVERY or -ROLLBACK.
-AIMG are "snapshots" of the database updates captured by YottaDB/GT.M immediately after the change caused by a DSE update.
+AIMG are "snapshots" of the database updates captured by YottaDB immediately after the change caused by a DSE update.
 By default, during forward phase of backward recovery or rollback, AIMG records are applied to the database.

 By default, -RECOVER -FORWARD does not apply AIMG record into the database. -APPLY_AFTER_IMAGE is compatible with -RECOVER, or -ROLLBACK action qualifiers only.